dotnet/designs/accepted/2020/workloads/workload-manifest.md

 The dotnet SDK would be expected to include baseline versions of the installed manifests for all manifests that are known and supported.
 Although any components listed in this baseline manifest need to work with that SDK version, it does not need to be fully up-to-date: it exists primarily for listing workloads that are available to be installed, and for its ID to be known by the SDK when fetching updated versions from NuGet.

-Any workload management operation (install, uninstall, repair update) must be an transactional operation that also updates the installed manifests to the latest available versions for that SDK band.
+Any workload management operation (install, uninstall, repair update) must be a transactional operation that also updates the installed manifests to the latest available versions for that SDK band.

 ## Advertising